steptzn17/Soil-Contour-Mapping/README.md

 # Soil-Contouring

-This was one of my projects done during my internship and continued even after my internship.
-Decided to continue as I gained interest in it.
+This was one of my projects I have done during my internship.
+I decided to continue as I gained interest in it.

 ## Soil Contouring Using Python

 This project automates the generation of soil contour maps, leveraging Python's data analysis and visualization libraries to process geospatial and soil data efficiently.
-Soil contour maps are vital tools in civil engineering, agriculture, and environmental studies, representing variations in soil properties over a geographical area.
+Soil contour maps represent variations in soil properties over a geographical area, making them vital tools in civil engineering, agriculture, and environmental studies.

 ## Features